 Sounds crazy, but if you really want to lose weight, the gym should be your last priority, the celeb trainer says.
 Here's why—plus his four-step method for success.

 You may know Harley Pasternak as the celeb trainer responsible for sculpting the bodies of Megan Fox, Katy Perry, Rihanna, and Kim Kardashian—just to name drop a few.
-But you'll also soon be seeing Pasternak in Khloé Kardashian's upcoming reality series, Revenge Body, premiering on E! next week.
+He's also featured as one of the star trainers on Khloé Kardashian's E! reality series, Revenge Body.

-One of eight top celebrity trainers featured on the show, Pasternak shares that he took a drastically different approach to training.
+One of eight top celebrity trainers featured on the show in the first season, Pasternak shares that he took a drastically different approach to training.
 "The women I worked with had a very different experience than the other women on the show that were paired with other trainers, who are mostly traditional, group fitness trainers—they put them through fun, great, tough workouts," he says.
 (Take for example, Lacey Stone's 20-minute "Revenge Body" workout.)
 "For me, that's the least important part of a transformation."

 As Pasternak explains, "There are 168 hours in a week, and even if you're working out two, three, four, or five times a week for an hour, you're still not working out at least 95 to 98 percent of the week.
 So it's what you do during that time that's far more impactful than what you do in the gym."
 That's why the women Pasternak was teamed up with weren't allowed "anywhere near the gym for the first two weeks."
 Yep—really!